huggingface/transformers/examples/research_projects/jax-projects/README.md

 - has defined the datasets that will be used for training
 - has defined the type of training scripts that need to be written
 - has defined the desired outcome of the project
-- has defined the work flows
+- has defined the workflows

-By "has defined" it'ss not meant that the corresponding code is already written and ready to be used, but that everybody in team is on the same page on what type of model, data and training script should be used.
+By "has defined" it's not meant that the corresponding code is already written and ready to be used, but that everybody in team is on the same page on what type of model, data and training script should be used.

 To give an example, a well-defined project would be the following: